didi/gendry/README.md

 })
 db.Query(sql)
 ```
-if condition value is a slice, it should be converted to a string with comma separated automatically
+if condition value is a slice, it should be converted to a string with comma separated automatically.

+`DynQuery` base on text/template, so can get more help from [doc](https://golang.org/pkg/text/template/).

 **For critical system, this is recommended**